PyMySQL/mysqlclient/README.md

 `pip install mysqlclient`

 NOTE: Wheels for Windows may be not released with source package.
-You should pin version in your `requirements.txt` to avoid trying install source newest pacakge.
+You should pin version in your `requirements.txt` to avoid trying to install newest source package.

 ### Install from source